What is the case definition of multisystem inflammatory syndrome in children (MIS-C)?

 - All patients with MIS-C, unless there are contraindications (eg, platelets <100,000 or active bleeding), should be started on low-dose aspirin for thromboprophylaxis.
 Consultation with cardiology and hematology should take place to determine whether further intervention is required.

-What infection prevention and control recommendations should be followed for MIS-C patients?
+What infection prevention and control recommendations should be followed for patients with MIS-C?

 Patients who are hospitalized with suspected MIS-C should be considered patients under investigation for COVID-19.
 RT-PCR and antibody testing for COVID-19 (if available) should be performed.
 Local infection control policies should be followed.

-Patients in whom MIS-C is diagnosed should be reported to the local or state public health department.
+Patients in whom MIS-C is diagnosed should be reported to the local or state public health department using the CSTE/CDC MISC Case Report Form.

-What is the recommended follow-up for MIS-C patients?
+What is the recommended follow-up for patients with MIS-C?

 Patients who receive steroid therapy or treatment with biologics should receive follow-up with the pediatric rheumatologist following discharge.